oliverturner/portify/README.md

 ---

 ## Coming soon...
-- A login button and some links to sample endpoints (full app will follow SvelteKit's release)
+- A login button and some links to sample endpoints
 - An explanation of some of the conventions around typing pure JS

 In the meantime please dig into the code and take a look!